RetirementHow To Create Your Retirement Checklist

 Plan Today For The Life You Want To Live Tomorrow

-Aging in place allows seniors to stay at home while utilizing various community and government services along the way.
+Aging in place allows seniors to stay at home while utilizing various community and government services.

-Canadian seniors would rather live in their own homes during their retirement years although this doesn’t always happen.
+Canadian seniors would rather live in their own homes during retirement, although this doesn’t always happen.

-To allow yourself the best possible retirement it’s important to know what you are stepping into before you get off the bus.
+Knowing what you are stepping into is essential to allow yourself the best possible retirement before you get off the bus.

-By this I mean have you investigated your retirement and have you crossed all your T’s and dotted all of your I’s.
+By this, have you investigated your retirement, crossed all your T’s, and dotted all of your I’s?

 Age To Start Planning Your Retirement Checklist

-As you will read further down our retirement financial checklist starts as early as our first investment.
+As you will read further, our retirement financial checklist starts as early as our first investment.

-The moment you have assets, investments, or perhaps children you should start thinking about tomorrow.
+When you have assets, investments, or children, you should start thinking about tomorrow.

-It’s not uncommon for people to get a life insurance policy at a young age either.
+It’s common for people to get a life insurance policy at a young age.

 How far you take the retirement checklist is up to you.

-Both Mrs. CBB is in our mid-40’s now and have already been plowing through the retirement checklist.
+Mrs. CBB is in her mid-40s and has already been plowing through the retirement checklist.

-There are questions we still cannot answer however for a majority of them we feel confident that we have a plan in place.
+There are questions we still cannot answer; however, for most of them, we feel confident that we have a plan in place.

-My answer to this question is to start before you retire and not after retirement when you should be enjoying your days.
+My answer to this question is to start before you retire and not after retirement when you should enjoy your days.

 Retirement Is A Whole New World

-Retirement is like a whole new world that we have to learn from scratch sort of like going to school for the first time.
+Retirement is like a whole new world that we must learn from scratch, like going to school for the first time.

-If you’re working you say goodbye to your co-workers to start an adventure outside of 9-5 living.
+If you’re working, say goodbye to your co-workers to start an adventure outside 9-5 living.

 As Canadians, we are so conditioned to save for our retirement that it becomes part of our budget, as it should be.

-Above and beyond saving money for retirement living comes the planning about how to execute retirement.
+Above and beyond saving money for retirement living comes planning for executing retirement.

 Questions To Consider For Your Retirement Checklist